Cultivate your spiritual life

 Chapel is a time set aside in the daily life of our community to come together as people of God in prayer, praise and proclamation of the gospel through word, sacrament, prayer, music and silence.
 As we come together our individual faith is nurtured, our communal beliefs and habits develop and the community is provided the opportunity for mutual conversation and consolation.

-Watch chapel services on Luther Seminary’s YouTube channel.
+Some, but not all, chapel services are available to watch at a later date on Luther Seminary’s YouTube channel.

 Rev. Jeni Grangaard

 Sift dry ingredients together three times: (important!)